deror007/image-to-artwork-gallery-recommender/README.md

 # Image → Art Gallery Recommender 🎨

-A small Gradio app that recommends artworks from a curated gallery (9 × 8 = 72 paintings) based on a query image.
+A small Gradio app that recommends artworks from a curated gallery (72 paintings) based on a query image.
 Upload a photo (or use your webcam) and the app finds visually similar paintings using an embedding model + FAISS nearest-neighbour search.

 Key points
 - Gallery size: 72 artworks
-- Entry point: `app.py` (launches the Gradio UI)
+- Main file: `app.py` (launches the Gradio UI)
 - Uses: PyTorch model for embeddings, FAISS for fast similarity search, and a lightweight dataset of artwork images/URLs

 ## Features